duckdb/duckdb-web/docs/sql/query_syntax/select.md

 SELECT * EXCLUDE (city) FROM addresses;
 -- select all columns from the addresses table, but replace city with LOWER(city) SELECT * REPLACE (LOWER(city) AS city) FROM addresses;
+-- select all columns matching the given regex from the table SELECT COLUMNS('number\d+') FROM addresses;
+-- compute a function on all given columns of a table SELECT MIN(COLUMNS(*)) FROM addresses;
 ```

 ### Syntax